JaapRood/fuel-search/README.md

 # Known issues and stuff we're working on
 This class does not work properly with multiple word search terms.
 We're aware of this and are working on a solution.
 Also, because it looks at every single word, it's not that efficient on big text fields, we recommend using it on stuff like titles, names, etc.

+__Update:__ we've made improvements to the way multiple word search terms are handled in the master branch.
+It's still not quite where we'd like it to be, but it's a lot better than before.

 Next to improving results we've got heaps of ideas on stuff we could incorporate, like skipping common words, built in caching and searching in nested arrays / objects.
 We really want to know what you think would be useful!
 We will love you if you whip it all up and do a pull request :)